 Resuscitation was far from perfect when it was first introduced, with people cutting the chest open to massage the heart by hand and using bellows to fill the lungs with air.
 Back then, to prove its efficiency, doctors had to test it with cadavers and animals.
 Through time, they have concluded that aside from chest compressions and mouth-to-mouth resuscitation, external defibrillation was critical to patient survival.

-Eventually, through government programs and public awareness campaigns, Automated External Defibrillation (AED) were made available in many public spaces throughout the world to further aid citizen rescuers.
+Eventually, through government programs and public awareness campaigns, Automated External Defibrillation (AED) was made available in many public spaces throughout the world to further aid citizen rescuers.

 Changes in CPR Guidelines – Going Back to Basics